 Shovelling Dirt Into the Grave

 - If you are an aficionado of B-grade schlock movies, you might recognize the name Charles Band.
-By 1983 he has an impressive resume built up as a producer and director, including such classic fare as Laserblast, Tourist Trap and Parasite.
+By 1983 he has an impressive resume built up as a film producer and director, including such classic fare as Laserblast, Tourist Trap and Parasite.
 It is with this pedigree that Band wades into the unsuspecting video game industry in 1983, founding Wizard Games.
 Game production is contracted out to a development studio started by former programmers at Games by Apollo, which had declared Chapter XI bankruptcy on Nov.
 12, 1982.
-Wizard licenses two notorious horror movies for their first video game products: Halloween and The Texas Chainsaw Massacre.
+Wizard licenses two notorious horror movies for their first video game products for the 2600: Halloween and The Texas Chainsaw Massacre.
 It’s true that the violence contained within the resultant games is blockily abstract, but blocky abstract violence is all the public has at the time in video games, so after whole weeks of development time the games are released and the obligatory controversy generated.
 With most stores unwilling to stock the games, and those that do keeping them behind the counter on a request-only basis, sales figures are understandably low.
 Unfortunately, Wizard’s planned game based on soft-core porn movie Flesh Gordon never materializes.

 - Game maker Xonox is a division of K-tel, infamous TV sellers of “50 Original Hits” music compilations.
-Their idea of innovation is to sell Double Ender cartridges.
+Their idea of innovation is to sell Double Ender cartridges for the 2600.
 Sold for the price of a regular cart, Double Enders have two separate 8K games accessible via edge connectors on each end.
 Early entries for these dual games include Spike’s Peak/Ghost Manor and Hercules vs. the Titans/Chuck Norris Superkicks.
 The most clever bit of this whole exercise?
 The palindrome company name, readable any way their cartridges are inserted.

 - CBS enters the videogame biz via a four-year partnership deal with Bally Mfg.
 Corp, creating CBS Video Games.
 This gives CBS rights to available Bally/Midway arcade games for adaptation to home consoles and computers.
 The cartridges are produced and marketed by Gabriel Industries, the toy arm of CBS, headed by Benjamin Ordover.
 Adaptations of Gorf and Wizard of Wor are two of the bigger hits from this partnership.
 With a name change to CBS Electronics, the company develops 2600 cartridges with the RAM Plus power chip installed inside, adding 16K of memory.
 This allows games with advanced 3D graphics for the system like Tunnel Runner, as well as the unreleased first-person combat flight simulator Wings, a game within weeks of being released when CBS suddenly pulls the plug on their video game division in late 1983.

 - Another media conglomerate, 20th Century Fox, throws their hat into the crowded ring with their video game arm, Fox Video Games.
 Headed by former Mattel Electronics Sales and Marketing Senior VP Frank O’Connell, they crank out 20-some carts into the market.
-Tagged as 20th Century Fox Games of the Century, a few are licensed from computer software game company Sirius Software, and Fox also reaches into their own library for titles like Fantastic Voyage, Porky’s and the Barry Bostwick SF extravaganza Mega Force.
+Tagged as 20th Century Fox Games of the Century, a few are licensed from computer software game company Sirius Software, and Fox also reaches into their own film library for titles like Fantastic Voyage, Porky’s and the Barry Bostwick SF extravaganza Mega Force.
 Even a video game adaptation of the Robert Redford/Paul Newman classic western Butch Cassidy and the Sundance Kid is threatened.
 Their biggest stretch might be a game based on the film M*A*S*H, where chief surgeon Hawkeye Pierce actually flies helicopters around rescuing injured soldiers and skydiving medics.
 At least he does get a bit of surgery in between flights.
-The initial price of the MASH cartridge eventually goes under the knife in 1983, from $29.99 down to $14.95.
+The initial price of the MASH cartridge for the 2600 eventually goes under the knife in 1983, from $29.99 down to $14.95.
 Announcing the price slashing, O’Connell paints it as a good thing for the industry, proclaiming that moves like this will clear out surplus inventory to make room for new games that gamemakers would somehow be able to charge higher prices for.
 He also expects the enormous software glut to be cleared out within two months.
 A highly optimistic forecast, but Fox does wins the award for best video game title ever: The Earth Dies Screaming.
 Another thing that dies screaming is the partnership of Fox and Sirius: the later files a 20 million dollar lawsuit against Fox in the later part of 1983, containing forty counts of breach-of-contract, fraud and lack of good faith charges.

 - Board game giant Parker Bros., having entered a new era with electronic games such as Merlin in the late 70’s, make their move into the video game market via a series of lucrative licenses.
 While their releases are made for the Atari 2600, Parker Brothers had originally approached Mattel in 1981, offering to make games for the Intellivision if the company would forward technical specs for the machine to speed game design.
 Mattel passes on the proposal, so Parker Brothers jumps into the rapidly crowding Atari pool.
 Their strategy for an early boost in the market is aggressive licensing, including a valuable deal with Lucasfilm to make console games based on the Star Wars franchise.
 Their first game, released in June of 1982, is based on the second Star Wars film The Empire Strikes Back.
 Parker Bros. also produces an adaptation of the hit arcade game Frogger.
 Together, both of these initial 2600 games sell over three million cartridges, helping the company pull in $115 million in sales for 1982.
 Empire alone accounts for over thirty millions dollars of that figure.
 Parker Brothers would later release Star Wars: Jedi Arena, and titles such as Return of the Jedi: Death Star Battle.
 The mouthful-of-a-title Star Wars: Return of the Jedi: Ewok Adventure is put in the development pipeline but never released.
 In 1983 the company is responsible for the highly promoted and anticipated Spider-Man, featuring Marvel’s iconic web-slinging superhero, for the Atari 2600.
 Parker Brothers also makes the largest bid yet for an arcade game license, paying Nintendo $2 million for the rights to the hit Popeye, plus a promise of $4 in royalties for every cartridge they sell.
 They also put out product based on Strawberry Shortcake, G.I.
 Joe and James Bond.
 Backed by a $30 million ad campaign, Parker Brothers has a slate of 16 new video games, for various platforms, scheduled for release through 1983.